Key Underwood Coon Dog Memorial Graveyard: Features

-"A group of solemn men, dressed in black mourning coats and hip boots, wearing carbide lamps on their heads stood beside a mound of soil and a freshly dug hole.
-A hunting horn sounded and the bay of hounds filled the air."
-Four outiftted pallbearers "... walked slowly toward the gathered crowd, a small wooden box carried between them".

-"The last lines of William's eulogy memorialize the relationship between hunter and dog:

-"'...he knows in coon dog heaven he can hunt again when the sun goes down and the tree frogs holler.
-May the bones of Ole Red rest in peace, through the mercy of God and may the coon hunters light perpetually shine upon him.'"

 Caretaker and contact person for the cemetery was Janice M. Williams, aka the "Coon Dog Lady", who is the cemetery board's president.
 She was the first reported person to actually "count the graves scattered across that pastoral acre: 307 as of January 2014.
 She keeps it presentable (without care the forest quickly encroaches)."

 As the 75th anniversary of the cemetery approached, coins and replica service medals started to be left on the graves.

 The cemetery evolved, as has the sport of coon hunting.
 "These days hunting's about competition...
 Used to, people hunted [raccoons] for their hides or in the Depression, they ate them, but we don't shoot [raccoons] anymore."
 Dogs are supposed to be independent, capable of hunting on their own, and "honest, meaning it won't run deer or rabbits; and it'll stay put, meaning it'll stay no matter rain, a storm, or another dog aggravating it," says Lee Hatton, grounds caretaker.
 A United Kennel Club title requires beating other champions and "It takes 100 hard-earned points to become a champion."

 The facility is officially recognized as an historic cemetery by the State of Alabama.

-The memorial's thematic purpose has been summarized:

-"Twelve years is a long time to be loved like that, and it’s a good life for a dog.
-It’s a good life for anybody.
-This is the only graveyard I’ve been to that was less an acknowledgment of death than it is a celebration of what almost certainly was, grave for coon dog grave, a damn good life."